-What will we do in Mongu?
+What did we do in Mongu?

 45% of the population in Zambia is younger than 14 years of age.
 While this might not be the highest youth bulge number in Africa, it is still pretty high.
 Supporting the youngest is the main goal for us!